Introduction

 The South-East of Scotland Transport Partnership (SEStran) 2035 Regional Transport Strategy (RTS) received ministerial approval on 21st March 2023 and was also approved by the SEStran Partnership Board on 31st March 2023.
 This document is the Post Adoption Statement (PAS) for the Strategic Environmental Assessment (SEA) of the SEStran RTS.
 The PAS has been prepared on behalf of SEStran, the Planning Authority, by Stantec UK Ltd in accordance with the requirements of the Environmental Assessments (Scotland) Act 2005 (2005 Act).

-If you require further information and the supporting appendices (which are not included in the attached summary). then please contact SEStan via the contact page with ‘Post Adoption Statement’ in the message body.
+If you require further information and the supporting appendices (which are not included in the attached summary) then please contact us via our contact page with ‘Post Adoption Statement’ in the message body.